cosmos/gaia/docs/gaia-tutorials/join-mainnet.md

 When submitting a invariant-broken transaction, transaction fee tokens are not deducted as the blockchain will halt (aka. this is a free transaction).

-## Upgrade to Validator Node

-You now have an active full node.
-What's the next step?
-You can upgrade your full node to become a Cosmos Validator.
-The top 125 validators have the ability to propose new blocks to the Cosmos Hub.
-Continue onto [the Validator Setup](../validators/validator-setup.md).